How to cash in on direct debit for small business

 You can take one of two approaches to direct debit.

-This can be easy or hard depending on where your customers reside.
+1. Set it up directly through your bank: This can be easy or hard depending on where your customers reside.
 It’s a lengthy negotiation in some countries.

-The levels of service and charges can vary a lot so shop around.
+2. Use a direct debit provider: The levels of service and charges can vary a lot so shop around.

 Easy direct debit for small business